Mortgage Foreclosure Attorneys in Chicago

 Illinois follows a judicial foreclosure process, requiring all foreclosure actions to proceed through the court system.
 Generally, the process initiates when the lender files a lawsuit against the borrower following multiple missed mortgage payments.
 The borrower will then receive a summons and complaint, providing approximately 30 days to respond.
 If the borrower fails to contest the foreclosure or if the court sides with the lender, a judgment of foreclosure will be issued by the court.

 After the judgment, there is a statutory redemption period during which the borrower can pay off the total debt to reclaim the property.
 In Illinois, this period lasts seven months from when the borrower is served, or three months from the entry of judgment, whichever is later.
-During this time, you may be able to work out alternatives with your lender, such as loan modification or short sale, with the assistance of a knowledgeable mortgage foreclosure lawyer in Chicago.
+During this time, you may be able to work out alternatives with your lender, such as a loan modification or a short sale, with the assistance of a knowledgeable mortgage foreclosure lawyer in Chicago.

 After the redemption period concludes, the property is slated for a foreclosure sale, which generally takes place within a few months.
 Subsequent to the sale, there is an additional confirmation phase where the court officially validates the sale, potentially extending the timeline by a few more weeks.